vaaleyard/tmux-dotbar/README.md

 ```

 ### All options
 Below are all the options you can change, with the default values.
 You can look at `dotbar.tmux` for more reference.
+**NOTE:** don't copy and paste these settings, they are here only for reference if you want to change any.
 ```
 set -g @tmux-dotbar-bg "#0B0E14" set -g @tmux-dotbar-fg "#475266"